 The Graduate School determines the minimum GPA requirements for regular admission into masters, specialist, and doctoral programs.
 Your program may require a higher GPA.

 In addition to official transcripts and official test scores, you should be prepared to provide contact information for three individuals who are able to speak to your academic performance.
-(Applicants to the Speech Pathology program will not be required to submit letters of recommendation.
-Applicants to the Political Science master’s programs are only required to submit two letters of recommendation.)
+(Applicants to the Speech Pathology program will be requires to submit form references.
+Applicants to the Political Science and Library and Information Science master’s programs are only required to submit two letters of recommendation.)
 Most programs require additional supplemental documents as part of the application file.
+Lists of those documents can be found in the Graduate Bulletin and within the application.
 You should contact the office that houses your anticipated major for additional information about those materials.

 Up until the point of submission, you can update any information on your application by logging into your application portal.
 Once you have submitted your application, the information is locked.
 If your information has changed, please contact The Office of Graduate Admissions at 601.266.5137 for assistance.

 You can make changes regarding any uploaded documents until your application has been forwarded to the academic unit for review by logging into your application portal.
 Once your application has been submitted to the unit, the information is locked for review.
 However, if you have an updated document that you would like to submit, you can contact the office of your major for further instructions.

 Up until the point of submission, you may change recommenders or recommender emails by logging back into your application application portal and excluding recommenders from your application and adding new ones.
 Once you have submitted your application, you can resend a recommendation request, change recommenders, or update recommender information by logging back into your application portal.
 In your application account, click the link for the recommendations page.
 From there, you can resend or exclude recommendation requests by selecting the appropriate recommender.
 If you exclude a recommender, please be sure to add a new recommender before logging out of your application.